tarun7250/notes/typescript.md

 ### Readonly<Type>
 - just applies readonly at front of each property
 - leaves direct
+- **readonly array/tuples cannot be reassigned to normal array/tuple but opposite possible so can be changed**
+- but object can be assigned in both directions

 ### Record<KeyType,ValueType>
 - 'Keys' must satisfy the constraint 'string | number | symbol'